Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/ServiceFeatureTableManualCache/readme.md

 ## Use case

 `ServiceFeatureTable` supports three request modes, which define how features are requested from the service and stored in the local table.
 The feature request modes have different performance characteristics.
 Use **manual cache** in scenarios where you want to explicitly control requests for features.
-See [Table performance concepts](https://developers.arcgis.com/net/latest/wpf/guide/layers.htm#ESRI_SECTION1_40F10593308A4718971C9A8F5FB9EC7D) to learn more.

 ## How to use the sample